-1Survey responses were compiled from Peru's Demographic and Health Surveys (DHS).
+&lt;sup>1Survey responses were compiled from Peru's Demographic and Health Surveys (DHS).

-2Max et al. (2004) estimate that the total (direct and indirect) costs of domestic violence amounted to 5.8 billion dollars for the United States in 1995, which helps to substantiate the magnitude of the economic burden.
+&lt;sup>2Max et al. (2004) estimate that the total (direct and indirect) costs of domestic violence amounted to 5.8 billion dollars for the United States in 1995, which helps to substantiate the magnitude of the economic burden.

-I overcome these identification challenges by constructing exogenous gender-specific shifters of agricultural labor productivity.
-I use the gender-specific specialization in the production of major export crops, along with changes in international crop-level prices and pre-period crop planting patterns of each district, to construct district-level female- and nonfemale-specific shifters of labor productivity.3 In particular, three major crops-asparagus, rice, and tea-rely disproportionately on female labor.
-Several scholars have argued that this is a result of specific features of the cultivation and production process that lend women a comparative advantage (e.g. Calisaya Arangoitia and Flores Mego, 2006; Ferm, 2008).
-These are the set of crops that are used to construct the female labor productivity shifter.
-The nonfemale-specific shifter is constructed using other export crops-mangoes, for example-that involve substantial amounts of physical labor and strength and, as a result, rely disproportionately on male labor (Davenport, 2006).
+I overcome these challenges by constructing exogenous gender-specific shifters of agricultural labor productivity.
+I use the gender-specific specialization in the production of major export crops, along with changes in international crop prices and the pre-period crop planting patterns of each district, to construct district-level female- and non-female-specific shifters of labor productivity.
+In particular, three major crops-asparagus, rice, and tea-rely disproportionately on female labor.
+Several scholars have argued that this is a result of specific features of the production process that lend women a comparative advantage (e.g. Calisaya Arangoitia and Flores Mego, 2006; Ferm, 2008).
+These are the crops that are used to construct the female labor productivity shifter.
+The non-female-specific shifter is constructed using other export crops-mangoes, for example-that involve substantial physical labor and strength and, as a result, rely disproportionately on male labor (Davenport, 2006).
 The female-specific shifter captures the causal effect of women's labor productivity.
-The comparison between the female-specific and nonfemale-specific shifters distinguishes between the effect of women's labor market opportunities from the effect of men's or household-level economic opportunities, which could have an independent effect on domestic violence.
+Comparing the female-specific and non-female-specific shifters separates the effect of women's labor market opportunities from the effect of men's or household-level opportunities.

-To assess the validity of the identification strategy, I merge the gender-specific shifters for labor productivity to wage data from the Encuesta Nacional de Hogares sobre Condiciones de Vida y Pobreza, a nationally representative dataset on employment characteristics and consumption, and employment data from all geo-coded rounds of the Demographic and Health Surveys (DHS).
-The female-specific shifter has a large, positive effect on female, but not male, agricultural wages and employment, while the non-female shifter increases male, but not female, wages.
-These results demonstrate that changes in each gender-specific labor productivity measure indeed shifts the appropriate gender's wages and employment, lending credibility to the identification strategy.
+To assess the validity of the identification strategy, I merge the gender-specific labor productivity shocks to wage data from the Encuesta Nacional de Hogares sobre Condiciones de Vida y Pobreza, a nationally representative dataset on employment characteristics and consumption, and employment data from all geo-coded rounds of the Demographic and Health Surveys (DHS).
+Female labor productivity has a large, positive effect on female, but not male, agricultural wages and employment, while non-female labor productivity increases male, but not female, wages.
+These results demonstrate that changes in each gender-specific labor productivity indeed only shift the appropriate gender's wages and employment.